robertfeliciano/Stockplusplus/README.md

 4. Then, go to the link that the command line provides to run view the dashboard.
 Done!

-### Please note: the dashboard is currently note completed.
+### Please note: the dashboard is currently not completed.
 It is still a work-in-progress.
 Currently, it is able to retrieve and show data from the API on a stock's previous open/close price.
 I am still working on adding the weekly and yearly information.
 I am also trying to add a dark mode!